 But I have a theory based on the statistically insignificant behaviour of myself writing: The usability of the web publishing tool is only of minor importance.
 When I firmly believe(d) that I have to say something, a FTP upload of a TXT file does not at all prevent me from doing so.
 Probably the opposite: As a geek at heart I enjoy the full control I have over any bit of content or structure (Yes, I could install WordPress on my web server.
 But I want to control really every aspect of the source code).

 So I had started this project a few months ago by removing all the links to the existing pages without removing the pages themselves – effectively hiding them without breaking any existing links.
 Step 2 was to update some of the pages and re-establish the links, now my so-called personal website and my (German-only) science website are partly online again.
 I have just started to play with my subversive website again.

 However, there is no tight project schedule (no milestones, no stake holders, no meetings….).
 Thus I cannot predict how my old websites will evolve.
-But just as this blog these websites have always been playgrounds – the road is the goal.
+But just as this blog these websites have always been playgrounds – travelling the road is a goal in its own right.

 All of old.
 Nothing else ever.
 Ever tried.
 Ever failed.

 No matter.
 Try again.
 Fail again.
 Fail better.